prudvirajkvs/personal-wallet-ui/README.md

 Clone the project into local

-run yarn command to download all the required node_modelues
+run "yarn" command to download all the required node_modelues

-after that run the yarn satrt to run the project in local
+after that run the "yarn satrt" to run the project in local